When you buy a product through a link on our site, we may earn a commission. Learn More.

 The versatile cot is designed to convert into a lounge chair for daytime use.
 With a total weight of 32 pounds, the product moves easily from vehicle to campsite.
 It is comfortable to sleep on as-is, or you may use your favorite mat or small air mattress.
 The simplicity of the setup and the combination of tent and camping bed may make this the best camping cot for dedicated car campers.

 - Supports large and tall individuals

 - Big enough for two people to use

 - “Lounge chair” setting difficult to use

 The Coleman Trailhead II Cot is one of the best hiking cots because it can support up to 300 pounds, and provides a great place to sleep while outside without having to spend a lot of money.

-This simple, easy-carry design places it among the best camping cot choices for group settings or general back-packing expeditions.
-The cot lifts you off the ground, protecting you from dampness and sharp rocks and helping to give needed support to tired joints and muscles.
+This simple, easy-carry camping bed design places it among the best camping cot choices for group settings or general back-packing expeditions.
+The product lifts you off the ground, protecting you from dampness and sharp rocks and helping to give needed support to tired joints and muscles.